There are three key questions to ask before you begin psychometric or behavioural testing

 - Where’s the research?
 What kind of theoretical basis is there?
-Do our organisational values support this kind of theory, and where are the findings to support the hypotheses?
+Do the tenets align with our organisational values?
+Where are the findings to support the hypotheses?

 Self-reporting: not the 'safe option'

-Here’s Meredith Belbin saying just this, back in 1993:
+Meredith Belbin said just this, back in 1993:

 Interrelate, aggregate, analyse

-For real change with real-world outcomes, you need results to interact.
+For real change with real-world outcomes, you need interactive results.
 Rather than identifying personality traits which categorise individuals, you need feedback within teams and across hierarchical levels in the organisation, to open up the discussions that get people thinking and promote change.

 Can you afford for your people to miss out on that kind of insight?

 At Belbin, we believe that measuring behaviour is crucial and that feedback from others is needed to take that behavioural 'pulse'.